How To Repair A Cracked Crankcase Cover On Your Dirt Bike

 Patch Follow Up

-For this video, I used JB Weld Extreme Heat Temperature Resistant Metallic Repair Paste.
+I used JB Weld Extreme Heat Temperature Resistant Metallic Repair Paste for this video.

 Yes, this is overkill for this patch.
 It was leftover from a scrapped project, but it wasn’t cheap, and I wanted to use it before it dried up.